United Tech profit beats, raises full-year forecast

-(Reuters) - United Technologies Corp (UTX.N) topped Wall Street estimates for quarterly profit and raised its full-year earnings forecast for the second time on Tuesday, as the industrial conglomerate benefits from higher demand for spare parts and services from airlines.
+July 24 (Reuters) - United Technologies Corp topped Wall Street estimates for quarterly profit and raised its full-year earnings forecast for the second time on Tuesday, as the industrial conglomerate benefits from higher demand for spare parts and services from airlines.

 The company, which makes Pratt & Whitney, Otis elevators and Carrier air conditioners, expects 2018 adjusted earnings per share to be in the range of $7.10-$7.25, up from prior forecast of $6.95-$7.15.